davidterpay/davidterpay.github.io/README.md

 To see the web app in action, open a new tab and type in davidterpay.github.io

-This web app is my submission for the Capital One Summit Challenge.
+This web app is my winning submission to the Capital One Summit Challenge.

 ## Attached files